Canadian fashion

-Early history
+History

 New France and the early Fur Trade (1530s to 1750s)

-European exploration westward and northward into the frontier of Rupert’s Land was in large part motivated by the North American fur trade, establishing a network of forts and supply routes that laid the groundwork for the development of the modern Canadian state.
-Indigenous and European hunters supplied trade networks that capitalized on the demand for beaver pelts in European markets.
+European exploration northwestward, into the frontier of Rupert's Land, the North-Western Territory, and the Columbia District, was in large part motivated by the North American fur trade, establishing a network of forts and supply routes that laid the developmental groundwork for the modern Canadian state.
+Indigenous and European hunters and trappers supplied trade networks that capitalized on the demand for beaver pelts in European markets.

 Capotes (long wrap-style wool coats, often complete with a hood) were worn by European settlers, traders, trappers, and hunters, as well as Indigenous peoples, since the earliest days of the fur trade.
-These coats were known to be easy to move in, and were first traded to the Mi’kmaq by French sailors.
-The Hudson’s Bay Company, which was granted monopoly over Rupert's Land via royal charter from Charles II of England, sold capotes (also called “blanket coats”), fabricated out of the company’s unique “point blanket”, from trading posts such as Moose Factory, New Severn, York Factory, and Fort Churchill as early as the mid-17th century.
+These coats were known to be easy to move in, and were first traded to the Mi'kmaq by French sailors.
+The Hudson's Bay Company, which was granted monopoly over Rupert's Land via royal charter from Charles II of England, sold capotes (also called "blanket coats"), fabricated out of the company's unique "point blanket", from trading posts such as Moose Factory, New Severn, York Factory, and Fort Churchill as early as the mid-17th century.

-Beginning in the 17th century, European explorers and traders increasingly used mukluks, which were hide boots originally crafted by Inuit peoples using sealskin and caribou skin.
+Beginning in the 17th century, European explorers and traders increasingly wore mukluks; hide boots originally crafted by Inuit peoples using sealskin and caribou skin.
 Mukluks were designed for maneuverability and warmth, and were blind stitched with sinew thread to make watertight seams, thus being suitable for tundra.
 European adoption of mukluks in turn influenced Indigenous crafting by introducing new materials, sewing techniques, and styles, as seen in the increased used of tassels and new beading patterns.

 Habitants (French-Canadian farmers and fishers) comprised 80% of the population of New France by the time of the British conquest in 1763.
-Habitant clothing was largely homemade or spun by local weavers, usually using linen, hemp, or wool and lined with leather or fur, and was similar to the conservative clothing worn in the French countryside at the time.
+Habitant clothing was largely homemade or spun by local weavers, usually using linen, hemp, or wool, and lined with leather or fur, and was similar to the conservative clothing worn in the French countryside.
 Men tended to wear a shift or shirt, breeches, wool stockings, sometimes a vest or waistcoat, and either leather shoes, clogs or moccasins.
 Men would also wear breechclouts or toques depending on the season.
 Daily-wear for women included cotton shifts, woolen skirts over a petticoat, wool stockings held up by garters, bodices, bonnets, and buckle shoes or clogs.
 Habitant women also kept dresses, mantles, aprons, and shawls.